pywbem/pywbemtools/docs/pywbemcli/commands.rst

 use for this command, instead of the default namespace of the :term:`current connection`.
 This option accepts single or multiple namespaces and displays the results for the list of namespaces supplied.
-See :ref: `Pywbemcli special command line features` for more information on using multiple namespaces
+See :ref: `Pywbemcli special command line features` for more information on using multiple namespaces.

 The qualifier declaration is displayed using :term:`CIM object output formats` or :term:`Table output formats`.